 The most important thing to remember is that worry lives in the future and peace and happiness lives in the present.
 Try going for a walk and focusing on the breeze through the trees, the flavor you experience in a bite of food, or the subtle sounds in a piece of music.
 The “now” is all around you.
 You just have to acknowledge it.

 Reframing your thoughts takes negativity and flips it on it’s *ss, basically changing your perspective of any given situation that causes you anxiety or depression.
 Reframing is, essentially, challenging a limited or negative core belief.

 - Reality Check – Get honest and accurate about the situation.
 When we’re in a dark place, we naturally paint things with a dark brush.

 - Reframing – This is the hard part.
 Challenge your belief and reframe it in a positive way.
-Look for the silver lining, view a problem as an opportunity, or realize that a weakness is also your strength.
+Look for the silver lining, view a problem as an opportunity, or identify that a weakness may also be your strength.

 “We can complain that roses have thorns, or rejoice that thorns have roses.”-A. Karr

 There’s a lot more to this type of cognitive therapy, but you get the idea.
 We’re creating a more positive outlook.
 There’s a great book on the science behind “taking in the good” to rewire your brain.
 It’s called Hardwiring Happiness – I’ve read it, and highly recommend it.